technotablet/fitbit/README.md

 ## What is Fitbit Intraday Heart Rate Data?
-Fitbit Trackers which have Heart Rate sensors in them capture the Heart Rate every few seconds.
+Fitbit Trackers which have Heart Rate sensors in them capture the [Heart Rate **continuously**](https://help.fitbit.com/articles/en_US/Help_article/1565#How).
 However, Fitbit's App provides the Heart Rate information in 5-minute intervals.

 This code allows you to download the detailed data from Fitbit's website and either see it on a chart, or download it in an Excel.